 - Disassembly and sorting: Manual or robotic separation of batteries (highly flammable), screens, and plastic casings.

-- Shredding and magnetic separation: The motherboards are reduced to powder.
-Magnets remove iron and steel, while eddy currents separate the aluminum.
+- Shredding and magnetic separation: Motherboards are ground into powder.
+Magnets remove iron and steel, while eddy currents separate aluminum.

-- Chemical/thermal refining: The powder rich in copper, silver, palladium, and gold is melted in furnaces at very high temperatures or treated with closed-loop chemical solutions to isolate 99.99% pure gold.
+- Chemical/thermal refining: Powder rich in copper, silver, palladium, and gold is melted in ultra-high-temperature furnaces or treated with closed-loop chemical solutions to isolate 99.99% pure gold.

-To optimize gold recovery from electronics , it is essential to know which components to keep.
-Old-generation processors (CPUs), RAM connection pins, and plated contacts on desktop PC motherboards contain the highest concentrations of precious metals compared to modern appliances.
+To optimize gold recovery from electronics , it is essential to know which components to save.
+Older generation processors (CPUs), RAM connection pins, and gold-plated contacts on desktop PC motherboards contain higher concentrations of precious metals compared to modern household appliances.

 Not all electronics are created equal.
-If you take apart a toaster or a washing machine, you’ll find a lot of copper and steel, but zero gold.
+If you dismantle a toaster or a washing machine, you will find plenty of copper and steel, but no gold.
 Precious metals are found exclusively in high-data-density printed circuit boards (PCBs).
-Here’s a breakdown of component value:
+Here is a breakdown of component value:

 |---|---|---|